Pistrie/lootarr/README.md

 - open `docker-compose.yaml` and edit the configuration of `gluetun` ([gluetun documentation](https://github.com/qdm12/gluetun/wiki/)):
   - set `VPN_SERVICE_PROVIDER` to your provider
   - set `VPN_TYPE` to either openvpn or wireguard
-  - set the remaining environment variables to your needs (check the gluetun documentation)
+  - set the remaining environment variables to your needs, for example the regions you want to use (check the gluetun documentation)

 #### Define the path of your movies and shows folders